 Macabre as much as fascinated places.
-If you are thinking about where to spend your Halloween, here you are some phantasmagoric ghost towns in Italy
+If you are thinking about where to spend your Halloween, here are 18 phantasmagoric ghost towns in Italy.

 There are many reasons why they became abandoned towns: it may be for human needs or natural causes.
 Today, the ghost towns in Italy tell stories to which few people can listen.
 Once they were home and refuge of someone, today a heap of stones full of suggestive and eternal charm.